+- Effectiveness

-- o Effectiveness - o Safety
+- Safety

+- Appropriateness

-- Appropriateness - Competence
+- Competence

 Hospital quality metrics from the category Effectiveness indicate whether a hospital achieves the expected results in terms of patient health.
-An example for this category is the indicator "mortality within 30 days after surgery".
-It's a measure that compares the number of patients that died within 30 days after a conducted surgery to the total number of patients who had the same surgery.
-The lower the relative number of patients that died, the higher the value for this indicator.
-Hospital guality metrics that belong to the category Safety measure how well a hospital avoids or prevents adverse events during the care process.
-One of the indicators in this category is "complications within 30 days after surgery", which measures the number of patients that experience at least one complication in the 30 days following a surgery.
+An example for this category is the indicator "Survival 30 days after surgery".
+It's a measure to calculate the percentage of patients who survive for 30 days after a conducted surgery compared to the total number of patients who had the same surgery.
+The higher the relative number of patients who survived, the higher the value for this indicator.
+Hospital quality metrics that belong to the category Safety measure how well a hospital avoids or prevents adverse events during the care process.
+One of the indicators in this category is "complications" within 30 days after surgery", which measures the number of patients that experience at least one complication in the 30 days following a surgery.
 The third category, Appropriateness, comprises measures that indicate if a hospital offers adequate clinical services to a patient.
 The offered services should meet the needs of a patient and aim for the best medical outcome.
-An example for this case would be the measure "number of primary caesarean sections".
+An example for this case would be the measure "percentage of deliveries with primary caesarean section".
 Sometimes cesarean delivery is performed without there being a need (medical indication), and therefore exposes the mother and unborn child to an avoidable risk.
 A low number of caesarean sections may therefore indicate a higher degree of appropriateness.
 The last category, Competence, lists indicators that can be associated with the competence and experience of the hospital's personnel.
 A typical indicator in this category is the "annual volume of a specific type of surgery".
 A higher volume of the same surgical procedure indicates more experienced physicians and a higher level of routine for the given procedure.
-Still, it cannot be associated with the outcome of a single surgery.
+Still, it cannot be associated with the outcome of a single surgery (Micuro, 2023).